jeremycaris/wordpress-site-stack/readme.md

 # Run as a background service launched automatically at login
 brew services start mailhog

-# Edit the Postfix config file
+# Edit the postfix config file
 sudo nano /etc/postfix/main.cf

 # Add to the end of the file